wpmetabox/docs/_docs/edit-meta-boxes.md

 ![meta boxes](https://i.imgur.com/VwDhVeD.png)

-Now we need to:
+We want to:

 - Remove "Personal Information" meta box
 - Change title of "Address Info" meta box to "Address"
 - Add description for field "Street" in "Address" meta box
 - Add field "zip_code" (text field) to "Address" meta box

-Our custom code will be put in `functions.php` file of the child theme (or in a custom plugin if we want).
+Our custom code will be put in `functions.php` file of the child theme.

 The principle is simple as following: